 It’s a very valid concern, but I decided to do it this way for a few very personal reasons:

-- I HATE starting projects: I really dislike the phase of setting everything up, it can be somewhat satisfying (specially thinking about the architecture) but setting up all the initial pieces and make them work together (specially in the front-end!) feels very boring and tedious to me.
+- I HATE starting product-building: I really dislike the phase of setting everything up, it can be somewhat satisfying (specially thinking about the architecture) but setting up all the initial pieces and make them work together (specially in the front-end!) feels very boring and tedious to me.

 - Im not going to focus ONLY in production: I have decided (thanks to some very good friends advice) to take this journey as an experiment and a learning experience, and diverge a bit of my initial focus on 100% just money generation.
 As a result of this, I took way more time than necessary in building this, understanding it and trying to learn the most from those I had access to.